BrettMontaigne/BrettMontaigne/README.md

 ### 🤝 I’m looking to collaborate on:

+* The intersection of artificial intelligence and web3 technologies to increase AI capabilities and broaden adoption
 * Generalizing smart contract decoding strategies beyond Solidity
 * High Frequency Arbitrage Strategies
 * Novel Flash Loan and Flash Mint Implementations